elnerd/statls/README.md

 ```

 Awesome!
 Right.
-Now you should stop serving your public_html from your home directory ;)
+Now you should stop serving your public_html from your home directory. "chmod og-rw ~" does not help you here.